fyllekanin/com.thishabbo.web/README.md

 If you have passed all the previous steps, what you have to do when you wanna run the application is the following.

-1) Set the "localhost" of your webserver to the root of the project (not inside rest)
+1) Set the "localhost" of your webserver to the root of the project in the rest/public catalog
 2) Start the webserver
 2.1) This will be the host for the back-end stuff (the REST API)
 3) Open front-end and run the following command "npm run start"